sdornan/imgination/README.md

 imgination
 ==========

-An imgur clone built with Flask.
+An image hosting imgur-like clone built with Flask.